Steve Rathje

 Steve studies intergroup conflict, the spread of (mis)information, and how these topics interact with digital technologies, such as social media and artificial intelligence.

-Some of his work has focused on how social media incentivizes the creation of polarizing content, why we believe in and spread misinformation or why people share content that they say they do not like.
+Some of his work has focused on how social media incentivizes the creation of polarizing content, why we believe and spread misinformation, why people share content that they say they do not like, and the impact of unfollowing hyperpartisan influencers.
 He has also explored the relationship between social media usage and vaccine hesitancy or the psychological effects of attending live theatre.
 His current work focuses on how the impact of social media differs around the globe, and how we can use recent advances in artificial intelligence to improve methods in psychological science.

-Steve is a postdoctoral researcher in Psychology at New York University in the Social Identity and Morality Lab.
+Steve is an NSF SBE postdoctoral fellow in Psychology at New York University in the Social Identity and Morality Lab.
 He received his PhD from the University of Cambridge (Trinity College), where he was a Gates Cambridge Scholar.
 Previously, he studied Psychology and Symbolic Systems at Stanford University.

 He has published in journals such as the Proceedings of the National Academy of Science, Nature Human Behavior, Science Advances, Psychological Science, Trends in Cognitive Sciences, Annual Review of Psychology, Perspectives on Psychological Science, PNAS Nexus, Nature Communications, Current Opinion in Psychology the Journal of Experimental Social Psychology and more.
 His research has been covered by outlets such as the New York Times, BBC, NBC, CBS Sixty Minutes, the Atlantic, the Wall Street Journal, the Guardian, and the Freakonomics podcast.

-He has received grants from the National Science Foundation, the Templeton World Charity Foundation, the Russell Sage Foundation, the Center for the Science of Moral Understanding, the AE Foundation, Google, Cambridge, and NYU.
+He has received more than $2.5 million in grant funding from the National Science Foundation, the Templeton World Charity Foundation, the Russell Sage Foundation, the Center for the Science of Moral Understanding, the AE Foundation, the Center for the Science of Moral Understanding, Google, Cambridge, and NYU.
 He was recently named an APS “Rising Star,” and his thesis was awarded the Psychology of Technology Dissertation Fellowship and was a finalist for the SESP dissertation award.

-Steve is also very interested in science communication, and has written articles for outlets such as the Washington Post, the Guardian, the LA Times, the Boston Globe, and Psychology Today.
+Steve is also very interested in science communication, and his writing has appeared in the Washington Post, the Guardian, the New York Times, the LA Times, the Boston Globe, and Psychology Today.
 He also makes science communication TikToks under the name @stevepsychology, and has more than 1 million TikTok followers.

 Steve is currently leading an international collaboration testing the causal impact of social media usage around the world.
-This is a collaboration with hundreds of researchers residing in 76 countries that has has received funding from the National Science Foundation, the Templeton World Charity Foundation, and NYU.
+This is a collaboration with hundreds of researchers residing in more than 70 countries that has has received $1.6 million in grant funding from the National Science Foundation, the Templeton World Charity Foundation, and NYU.
 You can learn more about this collaboration here: globalsocialmediastudy.com.

 Download Steve’s CV.